marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 Another example; at my company, [Aptitud](http://www.aptitud.se), all invoices for things that employees buys will be sent to everyone in the company.
 Sure you can buy a TV and call it a "computer related working device" - but remember that everyone will see it.

 **Accountability** - if you make decisions you will also face the consequences.
-At Amazon this is summarised in the slogan ["You build it - you own it"](http://aronatkins.github.io/2014/12/23/you-build-it-you-own-it.html).
+At Amazon this is summarized in the slogan ["You build it - you own it"](http://aronatkins.github.io/2014/12/23/you-build-it-you-own-it.html).
 You will have to take **responsibility** for the things you do.
 Just likes adults do in real life.

 These three go together; demanding transparency without trust is just micromanaging, trusting without any accountability is irresponsible, hold people accountable without giving them authority is cruel.